Physlex/Physlex/README.md

 <hr>
 <body align="left">
   <div>
-    <p>I make tech stuff.
-When I can, that is.
-Most of the stuff I currently have are half-built or are meant to test potential future project ideas.
-When the
-      summer rolls around however, these are likely to be what I end up investing my time into.</p>
+    <p>I make tech stuff whenever I am not studying in University.
+When summer rolls around, these are likely to be what I end up investing my time into.</p>
     <p>Current interests wax and wane, however currently: </p>
     <ul>
       <li>